January 2, 2026 (5mo ago) — last updated March 22, 2026 (3mo ago)

 2. Day 4: Send a relevant case study.

-3. Day 10: Share a tactical guide on common mistakes to avoid.
+3. Day 10: Share a tactical guide on common mistakes.

 4. Day 20: Invite them to a private webinar.